jessve-9/Environment-Generation-in-Unity/README.md

 ---

-This is a project that aims to create random environments that resemble a short loading cycle using Unity.
+This project aims to generate a short loading cycle environment in Unity.
+This environment should be able to have special properties such as size, tilt, hill height, ground irregularities and different frictions.
+The main function is that it is possible to generate a new random terrain at will or modifying an already existing one.
+It will primarily be used for machine learning but can be attributed to other areas as well.

 This project is made in Unity version `2021.2.8f1`.
 If you have any problems then try using this version.